Kashmore District: Geography

 Kashmor District is located in the northern part of Sindh, bordering Ghotki, Jacobabad, Shikarpur and Sukkur within Sindh.
 It also borders Balochistan on one side and Punjab on the other.
-The Indus river runs through the Eastern side of Kashmor district.
+The Indus River runs through the Eastern side of Kashmor district.
 The southeastern side of Kashmor District has forest of "Kacha" that support wild animals.
-The Thar desert falls on the Eastern side of the district, and is home to wild desert animals.
+The Thar Desert falls on the Eastern side of the district, and is home to wild desert animals.

 Demography

+Population

-At the time of the 2017 census, Kashmore district had a population of 1,090,336, of which 253,659 (23.26%) lived in urban areas.
-Kashmore had a sex ratio of 931 females per 1000 males and a literacy rate of 30.58%: 41.76% for males and 18.59% for females.
+As of the 2023 census, Kashmore district has 208,894 households and a population of 1,233,957.
+The district has a sex ratio of 103.73 males to 100 females and a literacy rate of 35.59%: 45.08% for males and 25.72% for females.
+485,925 (39.38% of the surveyed population) are under 10 years of age.
+271,782 (22.03%) live in urban areas.

+Religion

-The majority religion is Islam, with 96.73% of the population.
-Hinduism (including those from Scheduled Castes) is practiced by 3.22% of the population.
+The majority religion is Islam, with 96.5% of the population.
+Hinduism (including those from Scheduled Castes) is practiced by 3.21% of the population who mostly live in urban areas.

+Languages

-At the time of the 2017 census, 94.34% of the population spoke Sindhi, 2.99% Balochi and 1.05% Saraiki as their first language.
+At the time of the 2023 census, Kashmore district is predominantly Sindh with more than 90% of the population speaking Sindhi as their mothertongue.

-Kashmor City
+Kashmore City

-Kandhkot is the district headquarters of Kashmor, and also an old city that lies on the right side of the Indus river.
+Kandhkot is the district headquarters of Kashmore, and also an old city that lies on the right side of the Indus River.
 Kashmore City is a gateway to Punjab and Balochistan.
-In addition, the city’s main electricity comes from the Indus river.
+In addition, the city’s main electricity comes from the Indus River.